 First, let me share a key piece of information about the unconscious mind.
 You can think of it as the right brain.
 It is responsible for keeping the body safe and it controls all your autonomic functions.
 It will take the initiative to get our needs met, for example it will make us faint if we are cut and are losing blood, because lying horizontally will slow the blood flow.
 Your unconscious mind is looking out for you 24/7 and is awaiting clear, consistent instruction from you.
 It is eager to help.

 So, go ahead and ask your unconscious mind to help you uncover new insights today about your problems.
 Then thank it!

-Remember to grab the worksheet over on the Sparks page here.
+Remember to grab the Get To The Root worksheet here.